Single Subject

 Follow the instructions listed at the link SUBJECT MATTER COMPETENCY INFORMATION

-Deadline to submit Subject Matter Competency Coursework Evaluation Request is April 1,2023.
+• The deadline to submit the Subject Matter Competency (SMC) Coursework Evaluation Request is May 1, 2024.

 Demonstrate knowledge of the provisions and principles of the United States Constitution as demonstrated by one of the following options:

-• Bachelor’s degree earned from a CSU campus in any major
+• Bachelor’s degree earned from a California State University (CSU) in any major

-• An authorized college-level course (2 semester or 3 quarter units).
+• One college-level course (two-semester units or three-quarter units) in the provisions and principles of the U.S. Constitution.
+The course should include content such as the Bill of Rights, federalism, the separation of powers, and checks and balances.
 Include the course name, course description, and where taken, and upload the unofficial transcript showing the course listed.
-Please note the course grade(s) must be a “C” or better; or
+Please note the course grade(s) must be a “C” or better; please see link of U.S. Constitution-list of some approved courses

-• Passage of U.S. Constitution examinations verified by a regionally-accredited college or university will be acceptable for certification purposes.
-Upload the official colored score report showing the passage of the U.S. Constitution exam.
+• Passage of U.S. Constitution examinations verified by a regionally accredited college or university will be acceptable for certification purposes.
+Upload the official score report showing the passage of the U.S. Constitution exam.

 All program applicants are required to participate in a Zoom group interview with a College of Education faculty member.